o-o-overflow/archiveooo/_server_setup/README.md

 6. Setup AWS EC2.
 You can have separate accounts for the main site and the periodic cleaner.
 See [sample IAM policy](./example_ec2_iam_policy.txt).

 7. Setup the non-cloudfronted website.
-See the Apache sample files in this folder.Make sure to expose the static files too: for instance, `ln -sr ctfoood/static/ /var/www/html/` (+ Django's contrib/admin/static/admin/)
+See the Apache sample files in this folder.
+Make sure to expose the static files too: for instance, `ln -sr ctfoood/static/ /var/www/html/` (+ Django's contrib/admin/static/admin/)

 8. Create an S3 bucket to host public files.
 Otherwise, create `dockerimg` and `public_files` folders and link them in `/var/www/html/`.